Osama bin Laden's compound in Abbottabad: CIA cache of computer files

 In November 2017, the CIA publicly released the contents of a cache of nearly 470,000 computer files (with a total size of 258 gigabytes) discovered on 183 separate devices during the Abbottabad Compound raid (that resulted in bin Laden's death) by Navy SEALs, giving the world a glimpse into the home life of bin Laden, his family, and his closest allies.

 Among the files discovered were a diary of bin Laden's movements and thoughts regarding the state of al-Qaeda, several videos of beheadings, a 19-page report about al-Qaeda's links to Iran, and a video of Osama bin Laden's son, Hamza, at his wedding (the first images of Hamza since his childhood).
-There were a number of US-produced documentaries about Bin Laden, including Morgan Spurlock's Where in the World is Osama bin Laden? and CNN's In the Footsteps of bin Laden.
+There were a number of US-produced documentaries about bin Laden, including Morgan Spurlock's Where in the World is Osama bin Laden? and CNN's In the Footsteps of bin Laden.

-The cache also included typical internet-browsing and pirated content, including home videos, cat videos, clip art, a video called "HORSE_DANCE", wildlife documentaries, a copy of Charlie Bit My Finger, the animated films Ice Age: Dawn of the Dinosaurs and Antz, a clip from a Mr. Bean movie, episodes of Jackie Chan Adventures, Tom and Jerry, and Case Closed, and copies of the video games Final Fantasy VII, Devil May Cry, Counter-Strike, Half-Life, and Resident Evil 2.
-However, the files may have come from other residents of the compound (of which there were believed to be 20) as well as older users as it is believed that some of the computers on the compound were purchased as used products, and not necessarily bin Laden.
+The cache also included typical internet-browsing and pirated content, including home videos, cat videos, clip art, a video called "HORSE_DANCE", wildlife documentaries, a copy of Charlie Bit My Finger, the animated films Ice Age: Dawn of the Dinosaurs, Shrek Forever After, and Antz, episodes of Buzz Lightyear of Star Command, Jackie Chan Adventures, Tom and Jerry, and Case Closed, and copies of the video games Final Fantasy VII, Devil May Cry, Counter-Strike, Half-Life, and Resident Evil 2.
+The files may have come from other residents of the compound (of which there were believed to be 20) as well as older users as it is believed that some of the computers on the compound were purchased as used products, and not necessarily bin Laden.
 There were also, reportedly, several pornographic video games and videos, although the CIA has not released specifics and withheld certain titles, citing copyright concerns.